nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment-with-cumulus.md

 :::important

-The cumulus bucket variable will have to be modified to include the disaster recovery bucket.
+The cumulus bucket variable will have to be modified to include the disaster recovery bucket **glacier**.
 An example can be seen below.

 ```terraform
 buckets = {